Protecting Seniors From Romance Scams: How to Spot, Prevent, and Report Fraud

 Not sure what a term means?
 Our Scam & Cybersecurity Glossary explains 77 common scam and cybersecurity terms in plain English.

-2025 FBI IC3 Data Update: Romance scams cost seniors $584 million in 2025, up 48% from 2024.
+2025 FBI IC3 Data Update: Romance scams cost seniors $584 million in 2025.
 Over 10,100 seniors were victimized.
 AI-generated photos and deepfake video calls are making romance scammers harder to detect than ever.
 See the updated state-by-state data below.

 2026 Update: Romance Scams in 2026: How AI Makes Fake Love More Convincing Than Ever — Learn how criminals are using AI to create more believable romance scams.